Bila Tserkva: Soviet rule and Nazi occupation

-During World War II, Bila Tserkva was occupied by the German Army from 16 July 1941 to 4 January 1944.
+During World War II, Bila Tserkva was occupied by the Wehrmacht from 16 July 1941 to 4 January 1944.
 In August 1941 Bila Tserkva was the site the Nazi massacre, now known as the Bila Tserkva massacre of the city's Jewish population, which required the separate executions of nearly 100 children.
 A Monument to Jewish Children and the Holocaust was unveiled in Bila Tserkva in 2019.

+During the Cold War, the town was host to the 72nd Guards Krasnograd Motor Rifle Division and the 251st Instructor Heavy Bomber Aviation Regiment of Long Range Aviation.

 Independent Ukraine

 Until 18 July 2020, Bila Tserkva was incorporated as a city of oblast significance and served as the administrative center of Bila Tserkva Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Bila Tserkva was merged into Bila Tserkva Raion.

+During the Battle of Vasylkiv, a Russian Il-76, carrying over 100 paratroopers, was allegedly shot down over Bila Tserkva.

 Jewish history

-"In Jewish folklore the city came to be "referred to as the "Black Abomination" (Yid.
-Shvartse Tume), a play on its name in Russian ("White Church")."
+In Jewish folklore the city came to be referred to as the "Black Contamination" (Yid.
+Shvartse Tume), a play on its name in Russian ("White Church").
 The earliest Jewish inhabitants have been traced to 1648.
 The population, however, has risen and fallen due to outbreaks of violence and, later, pogroms.
 By the end of the 19th century, Jews made up a slight majority of the population at 52.9% of the city's total population, or 18,720 total inhabitants.
 According to the Jewish Virtual Library, in 1904, Jews owned 250 workshops and 25 factories engaged in light industry employing 300 Jewish workers."
 Cossack-led attacks, Stalin's purges, pogroms and the Holocaust, including the horrors of the Bila Tserkva massacre, caused a major demographic shift.
-By 2001, it was mostly inhabited by ethnic Ukrainians, with a meager Jewish population of less than 0.1%.
+By 2001, it was mostly inhabited by ethnic Ukrainians, with a meager Jewish population of less than 0.3%.

 In the late 1980s, Kyiv's Judaica Institute began taking form"after the tragic decades of Bolshevik repressions, Nazi genocide of the Jewish people, and bans on Jewish studies" to research and "popularize the past and the present of the Jewish community of Ukraine."

 In 1991, Ukraine declared independence, and two years after the 2014 Revolution of Dignity, Volodymyr Groysman became Ukraine's first Jewish prime minister.
 Three years later, Ukraine elected Volodymyr Zelenskyy as its first Jewish president.
 A 2017 Pew Research study found that Ukraine was the most accepting of Jews among all Central and Eastern European countries, a later research study in 2019 confirmed those results.

+Geography

+The city is located on the Ros River about 80 km south of Kyiv.
+Its total area is almost 68 km2.